TKMM-Blog/tkmm-blog.github.io/_posts/2025-09-25-first-blog-post-test.md

 - Fixed an issue with NAND paths incorrectly detected as invalid
 - Fixed split XCI files being misread as NSP
 - Fixed TotK Optimizer sliders resetting to 100 when reloading the page
-- Fixed errors related to broken json config files (corrupted files cannot be recovered, but they will be reset)
+- Fixed errors due to broken json config files (corrupted files cannot be recovered but will be reset)
-- Fixed issues with moving mods to the top or bottom of the list
+- Fixed issues with moving mods to the top and bottom of the list

 # RomfsLite
 Support was added for large mods on Switch firmware 20.0.0+ thanks to the RomfsLite feature from the TotK Optimizer (Ultracam) developped by MaxLastBreath.